scouts-l Mail Archive for June of 2000: Zip-Off Cargo Pants

 Sports (EMS--made by Columbia), and Recreational Equipment Incorporated

-2) The Nesi "AG" Model "Zip-Off" Convertible Cargo Pants are hemmed below
+2) The Nesi "AG" Model "Zip-Off" Convertible Cargo Pants are hemmed well

-the knee.
-In addition to the zipper, they also have a shock cord at this
+below the knee.
+In addition to the zipper, they also have a shock cord

-I never found the "heavy" upper hem annoying as some have suggested.
-The
+for 42 pairs.
+I never found the "heavy" upper hem annoying as some have

-clearly a superior pair of High-Adventure pants, at $28 (in bulk on sale)
+clearly superior pair of well-designed High-Adventure pants.
+At $28 (in

-over-sized making them attractive to youth and practical as a shell layer
+The pants are over-sized making them attractive to youth and practical as a

 Someone proposed that the lower sections would not match the upper portions